 Education, and the way students should be educated, is a heavily debated and political subject.
 The Master Programme in Sociology of Education focuses on the analysis of what education really is and what functions it fulfils.
 As a student in the programme, you will acquire the means to make independent and advanced analyses of education as a social phenomenon, shaped by historical, cultural and economic conditions.
-It will prepare you for a career in research or the area of education administration.

 Why this programme?

 Other important areas of study are the rise and transformation of educational systems, the history of and competition between educational institutions, the significance of education for the class structure and the relation that education upholds with cultural, economic or political fields.
-As a discipline, sociology of education is based on more general traditions in social and historical sciences.
+As a discipline, sociology of education is based on more general traditions in the social and historical sciences.

 The programme leads to a Master of Arts (120 credits) with Sociology of Education as the main field of study.
-After one year of study it is also possible to obtain a Master of Arts (60 credits).
+After one year of study, it is also possible to obtain a Master of Arts (60 credits).

 Courses within the programme

 Sociology of Education, Methods, 7.5 credits